kaz-utashiro/greple-subst/README.md

 # DESCRIPTION

-This **greple** module supports check and substitution of text file using a dictionary file.
+This **greple** module supports check and substitution of text files based on dictionary data.

-Dictionary file is given by **--dict** option and contains pattern and expected string pairs.
+Dictionary file is given by **--dict** option and each line contains pattern and expected string pairs.

     greple -Msubst --dict DICT